StackGuardian/terraform-provider-stackguardian/docs/resources/workflow_group.md

 ### Required

-- `resource_name` (String) The name of the Workflow Group.
-Must be less than 100 characters and can only contain alphanumeric characters, dashes (-), and underscores (_).
+- `resource_name` (String) The name of the workflow group.
+Must be less than 100 characters.
+Allowed characters are ^[a-zA-Z0-9_]+$

 ### Optional

-- `description` (String) A description of the Workflow Group.
+- `description` (String) A brief description of the workflow group.
 Must be less than 256 characters.
-- `tags` (List of String) A list of tags associated with the Workflow Group.
-Up to 10 tags are allowed.
+- `tags` (List of String) A list of tags associated with the workflow group.
+A maximum of 10 tags are allowed.